kimmobrunfeldt/bittivaihto-web/API.md

 in the API:

 * Cents(0.01€) are used instead of euros.
 For example 1€ would be 100.
-* Millibitcoins(mBTC 0.001BTC) are used instead of bitcoins.
+* Satoshis(0.00000001 BTC) are used instead of bitcoins.

 **Do not use floats, they will be cut off!
 All numbers used in money amounts are integers.**